ilsekup/FYS3150/Project 5/README.md

 ## Program descriptions
 - **PDEsolver.cpp**
-Contains the functions used for the explicit, implicit and crank-nicols scheme
+Contains the functions used for the explicit, implicit and crank-nicolson scheme

 - **main.cpp**
 File used to run the functions, needs to be loaded with armadillo